 Hello.
-Hi everybody and welcome to the 55 to fit experience podcast.
+Hi everybody and welcome to the fit to fat to fit experience podcast.
 I’m your host, drew Manning, and I’m your cohost.
 Thank you guys for joining us again here on the podcast.
 As you guys know, yesterday was a Stephen Tasha episode on fit to fat to fit on a knee and so we are naturally going to have them on.
 That’s what we’re going to do for the next eight weeks.
 Now, last week we had JJ and Ray on this week we had Steve and Tasha and Ashley, Steve’s wife Bonnie joins us as well.
 So you’re in for a very entertaining episode.
 We talk about a lot of behind the scenes stuff, some of the struggles that they had and a lot of great information on this one you guys, and I promise you you will laugh your butts off.

 Yeah, we talk about Steve’s prostate.
 Just kidding.
 I’m not.